simhaonline/mmv/README.md

 If the script fails to sign the TLS certificate, it's likely that OpenSMTPD and Dovecot will show up as failed.
-In most cases just getting the certificate will fix them because they are just failing to load them.
+In most cases just getting the certificate will fix them because they are just failing to load it.